Symptoms of Coronary Artery Disease (CAD)

 Copyright © Nucleus Medical Media, Inc.

-When blood flow to the heart is completely blocked in one or more of the coronary arteries, oxygen and nutrients cannot be delivered to the heart muscle, resulting in a heart attack.
-The most common symptoms of a heart attack include:
+—Blood flow to the heart is completely blocked in one or more of the coronary arteries that supply the heart muscle.

 Heart Attack Symptoms